 This data, compiled by the Consumer Intelligence Price Index, found the cost rose dramatically in risky areas and for higher performance vehicles.

-The best way to achieve long-term savings on your car insurance is to take out your own policy while you are still driving on a provisional licence.
+The best way to achieve long-term savings on your car insurance is to take out your learner driver insurance, while you're still driving on a provisional licence.

 If you're looking for learner driver insurance for your own car and need a provisional driver insurance quote, there are a couple of issues to consider.